FAQ

 How is copywriting different from content writing?

-Copywriters write the exciting stuff intended to get you to do something—buy now, sign up, click here, etc. It is strategic, persuasive, and usually pretty concise.
+Copywriters write to get you to take action: buy now, sign up, click here.
+It's strategic, persuasive, and usually concise.
 Think ads, sales pages, email campaigns, and product descriptions.

-On the other hand, content writers focus on informing, educating, or entertaining.
-They write blog posts, articles, guides, and resources that build trust and keep people hanging around.
-It’s the long game.
+Content writers focus on informing, educating, or entertaining.
+They write blog posts, articles, guides, and resources that build trust and keep people engaged.
+It's the long game.

-Of course, there is overlap between the two.
+Of course, there's overlap.
 Good copy informs, and good content can persuade, so many writers do both.
-However, if you need words that drive immediate action, you want a copywriter.
+If you need words that drive immediate action, you want a copywriter.
 If you need to establish authority and nurture long-term relationships, you want a content writer.
-Need both?
-Well, that’s why some of us where multiple hats.
-Book a call today to discuss!

 • Modern wooden house in a grassy field with a lake and mountain range in the background during sunset.